Better Hearing FAQs

-Most patients keep their hearing aids 5-6 years.
-After that time frame they may still work but the technology has improved and the hearing aids start becoming less effective.
-At that time patients chose to upgrade and enjoy the sounds of life.
+Most patients keep their hearing aids for 5-6 years.
+After that timeframe, they may still work, but the technology has improved and the hearing instruments start becoming less effective.
+At that time patients choose to upgrade and enjoy the sounds of life.

 Do I have to wear hearing aids in both ears?

+It depends on the types of hearing loss that you are experiencing.
 If you have hearing loss in both ears it is recommended to wear hearing aids in both ears.
-Why you ask?
+Why, you ask?

-1. Directionality is not possible with only one hearing aids.
-You can not locate in what direction sounds are coming from.
+1. Directionality is not possible with only one hearing aid.
+You cannot locate in what direction sounds are coming from.
 So, if someone calls your name you will have to visually find them without cues from your hearing.

 3. When only wearing one hearing aid the user will suffer from a lack of sound from anyone on the non-aided side.
-Making conversation in a small group or around a table difficult.
+This makes conversation in a small group or around a table difficult.

-4. Auditory deprivation, what is that?
-This is caused from the lack of use of an ear.
-By not aiding an ear with hearing loss you run the risk of auditory deprivation which will result in lower speech discrimination scores in that ear making a hearing aid in the future less effective.
+4. Auditory deprivation: what is that?
+This is caused by the lack of use of an ear.
+By not aiding an ear with hearing loss you run the risk of auditory deprivation, which will result in lower speech discrimination scores in that ear.
+This will make a hearing aid less effective in the future.

 What causes ear wax blockage?